 West Downs Development

-Once complete, it will be home to our Digital Futures computer and digital-related degree programmes and business and management programmes.
+The inspirational state-of-the-art facilities for learning and teaching will be home to our Digital Technologies computer and digital-related degree programmes and business and management programmes.

 Design and sustainability